jbertoni/Rustics/README.md

 statistical types.

 Most modules have sample code in their documentation, and many testing modules contain example functions called "sample_usage".
-The RunningInteger type is probably the most likely to be of interest, so it also has a sample main.rs.
+The "main.rs" program contains a simple example of using RunningInteger and RunningTime instances in a set.

 At this time, statistics can be gathered for i64 values, time periods (also of type i64), and f64 samples.
 Statistics can gathered collected as a running